act-rules/act-rules.github.io/_rules/presentational-children-no-focusable-content-307n5z.md

 ## Accessibility Support

-Several major browsers ignore the WAI-ARIA requirements on [presentational children][] for most or sometimes all roles; or in presence of focusable content.
-Because some browsers do, and others do not implement presentational children, there can be significant differences between browsers; and pages failing this rule may only be problematic with some browsers.
+Several major browsers ignore the WAI-ARIA requirements on [presentational children][] for most or sometimes all roles, or in presence of focusable content.
+Since some browsers implement presentational children while others do not, pages failing this rule may only be problematic with some browsers.

 ## Background